mariuspc/pbi-purview-glossary/README.md

 *  Test-Model is the name of the dataset I am updating
 *  "C:\scripts\updateSemanticModelWithGlossary.csx" is [the script](#adv-script) previously introduced

-Please note the [following limitation](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-connect-tools#enhanced-metadata) that currently exists when working with XMLA endpoints: “At this time, a write operation on a dataset authored in Power BI Desktop will prevent it from being downloaded back as a PBIX file.
+Please take note of the [following limitation](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-connect-tools#enhanced-metadata) that currently exists when working with XMLA endpoints: “At this time, a write operation on a dataset authored in Power BI Desktop will prevent it from being downloaded back as a PBIX file.
 Be sure to retain your original PBIX file.”.
-Basically this means that if you use the XMLA endpoints to update a dataset on Power BI Premium, you will no longer be able to download that dataset as a PBIX and open in Power BI Desktop
+Basically, this means that if I use the XMLA endpoint to update a dataset on Power BI Premium, I will no longer be able to download that dataset as a PBIX file and open it in Power BI Desktop

 ## Additional resources
 - [Using scripts in Tabular Editor](https://www.youtube.com/watch?v=EHs5r3XCkO8)